dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 As a user, you can add your data to a connected platform like Notion or Google Drive.
 Dust will then automatically sync it through @dust, @notion, or @googledrive.

 As an admin or builder go to ️Admin > `Data Sources` > select the button `Add a new Data Source` > give your data source a name and optionally a description.
 Then click on `create` .

+### What are Data Sources' current limits?

+Documents up to 2MB can be uploaded manually via Data Sources.

 ### **Does Dust use user and company data to train its models?**